How Can MES and Workflow Software Transform Production Planning for Additive Manufacturing?28 February 2020

 Additive MES software is workflow software that helps manufacturers manage their AM operations by enabling greater traceability, better data insights, and establishing best practice processes across their entire AM workflows.

-But how can you use MES software to improve your production management processes?
+But how can you use MES and workflow software to improve your production management processes?

 As we’ve seen, data is crucial to additive manufacturing operations.

-Fundamentally, MES software provides a foundation upon which OEMs can track and analyse data across the entire AM production process, including post-processing and quality management.
+Fundamentally, MES and workflow software provides a foundation upon which OEMs can track and analyse data across the entire AM production process, including post-processing and quality management.

 Additionally, historic data can be accessed to provide key learnings and optimise processes.